 My name is Isabella Mackinnon, and I am a psychodynamic psychotherapist registered with the British Association for Counselling and Psychotherapy (BACP).
-I hold two Master’s degrees from the Tavistock and Portman NHS Trust: the first in Perinatal, Child, Adolescent and Family Work, and the second in Psychological Therapies with Children, Young People and Families.

 Relationships & Family